 Due to their year-round growing season, Chile’s trees grow faster than northern boreal species.
 In 2000 Mikro-Tek initiated commercial demonstrations, and first year growth data collected from one million field-planted seedlings (three tree species) showed average increases of up to 83% as a result of mycorrhizal inoculation.

-That Pilot Project was used as a template to expand Mikro-Tek’s work in partnership with local landowners, using mostly eucalyptus and Radiata pine species, which mature in 10 to 25 years.
+The pilot project was used as a template to expand Mikro-Tek’s work in partnership with local landowners, using mostly eucalyptus and Radiata pine species, which mature in 10 and 25 years respectively.
 Net carbon sequestrationReduction of net emissions of carbon dioxide (CO2) can be accomplished in two ways: either by reducing the rate at which CO2 is added to the atmosphere (e.g. those produced from burning fossil fuels or from clearing and burning forests), or by increasing sequestration—the rate at which CO2 is removed from the atmosphere (e.g. by storing additional carbon in forests, soils and other carbon sinks).
 The latter can be accomplished through land management activities including revegetation, reforestation and afforestation as well as forest, cropland and grazing land management.
 Through photosynthesis plants remove carbon dioxide from the air, give off oxygen, and store the carbon as biomass.
 About one half of the dry weight of plant biomass is carbon, and one tonne of carbon in biomass represents 3.67 tonnes of atmospheric carbon dioxide.

 Click here to view the full glossary that can be traded on either the compliance or the voluntary carbon trading marketVoluntary markets function outside the compliance markets and enable businesses, governments, nongovernmental organizations and individuals who are not regulated, but who wish to offset their emissions, to purchase carbon offsets on a voluntary basis to reduce their carbon footprint.
 Much of the demand driving the voluntary carbon markets comes from environmentally aware individuals, corporations and other organizations, who wish to offset their own emissions even when they are not regulated to do so.
 The reduction of their carbon footprint or becoming “carbon neutral” is the objective, and this is becoming a mainstream policy to support corporate social responsibility goals.